When I was in Latvia in October 2018, an unfortunate thing happened. I spent one night in prison and lost my phone the morning after.

 5. Always Back Up Your Data

 Every time I travel, I usually have important documents printed out and keep at least two copies, one in my backpack, and the other in the hostel safe.
 If necessary, e-mail a copy to a trusted friend, in case you’re unable to retrieve it online.
 I also write down important phone numbers and addresses in a little notebook that I always carry with me.
-It may be difficult and somewhat guilt-inducing to get out of the habit of going paperless, but sometimes it is necessary.

 As for photos, both iPhone and Android devices have features for online storage.
 Otherwise, upload them regularly to your social media accounts for safekeeping.
 I was glad that I had uploaded my photos everyday, but I had still lost the ones I took in the prison (there was no WiFi there).